gdchinacat/reactions/README.md

 executed within the same executor since the reactions will be executed only once the change initiating reaction has returned.
 In a sense, reactions are similar to RDBMS transaction (but no rollback exists...yet).
-WIP:
-It is important that state objects, fields, predicate, and reactions use the 'proper' executor to provide the desired consistency semantics.
-Reactions are what is executed, so the question is how to select the executor for a reaction.
-  Field/BoundField - each field has an executor and all reactions are executed using the reaction for the field that changed

-END WIP
 ## Why?
 Expressing when code should be executed aligns with well defined state machines.
 Reading the code in this way makes it easy to see how the state